Mathematics & Physics

 PHYS 221.
 Physics of Digital Systems.
 4 Credits.

 The basic physics and selected circuit applications of solid state devices such as the diode, transistor and op-amp as used in digital systems.
-The lectures will concentrate on the development of band theory and the diode equation from first principles while the lab will concentrate on digital circuit application using TTL and analog IC'S. Three lectures and one three-hour laboratory.
+Development of band theory and the diode equation from first principles.
+Three lecture hours.
+Spring.
 Prerequisites: PHYS 101, PHYS 102 sequence.
+Co-requisite: PHYS 221L lab.

 PHYS 222.
 Astronomy.
 3 Credits.

-An intermediate level broad overview in astronomy such as spherical astronomy, reference systems, rotational dynamics, astronomical tools, solar system, space weather, exoplanets, star formation, stellar evolution, galaxies and the large scale structure of the Universe.
-Pre-requisite: C or better in PHYS 101 and PHYS 102.
+An intermediate level broad overview in astronomy.
+Spherical coordinates, reference systems, rotational dynamics, astronomical tools, Solar System, space weather, exoplanets, star formation, stellar evolution, galaxies and the large scale structure of the Universe.
+Prerequisite: C or better in PHYS 101 and PHYS 102.

 PHYS 233.
 Physics III.
 3 Credits.

 Introduction to oscillations, mechanical waves, fluid dynamics, and thermodynamics.
 Three lecture hours.
-Pre-requisite: C or better in PHYS 102.
+Fall.
+Prerequisite: C or better in PHYS 102.

 PHYS 234.
 Physics IV.
 3 Credits.

 Gravitation, electromagnetic waves, optics, introduction to modern physics, and solid state physics.
 Three lecture hours.
-Pre-requisite: C or better in PHYS 102.
+Spring.
+Prerequisite: C or better in PHYS 102.

 Experiments in electricity and magnetism, optics, and introductory modern physics.
 Three Lab hours.